-- ii a compulsory extramural year does not count towards a student's classification but must be passed.
+- 4.28 Some programmes include a compulsory extramural year, spent studying abroad or on placement.
+The standard progression requirements detailed above still apply, with the following notes and exceptions: - i a student on a programme with a compulsory year abroad must pass all modules and achieve a minimum weighted average mark of 60.0 rather than 40.0 to progress to the year abroad.
+Failure to meet that requirement will result in transfer to the version of the programme without a year abroad.
+This requirement does not apply to compulsory placement years. - a compulsory extramural year does not count towards a student's classification but must be passed.
 To pass an extramural year, a student must take 120 credits and pass a minimum 90 credits (following the pass/fail standards of the host institution, for a compulsory year abroad).
 Failure to pass will result in transfer to the version of the programme without an extramural year. - iii while studying for a compulsory year abroad, a student is subject to the regulations and policies of the host institution.
 This includes reassessment; some institutions do not offer resits, and in those cases a student will have only one attempt to pass each module.